Skip to main content

 • Updating and maintaining existing software programs and applications

-Computer programmers earned a median salary of $93,000 in 2021, BLS reported.
-If you want to become a computer programmer, know that most have a bachelor's degree, and many certifications are available in specific programming languages and products.
-Some companies require their programmers to become certified in the company's programs.
+Computer programmers earned a median salary of $99,700 in 2023, BLS reported.* If you want to become a computer programmer, know that most have a bachelor's degree, and many certifications are available in specific programming languages and products.
+Some companies require their programmers to become certified in the company's programs, BLS said.

 You might consider taking introductory courses in a computer programming certificate to gain some foundations in programming.
 If you earn it online at SNHU, for example, you may be able to transfer all of the credits you earned in the certificate program toward a related associate or bachelor's degree program.